rabbitmq/rabbitmq-oauth2-tutorial/README.md

 **NOTE**: This guide has been verified against RabbitMQ 3.13.1.
 This version is hard-coded in the script [bin/deploy-rabbit](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/bin/deploy-rabbit#L9).

 If you want to quickly test how it works go straight to [OAuth2 plugin in action](#oauth2-plugin-in-action) section.

-If you want to understand the details of how to configure RabbitMQ with Oauth2 go straight to [Understand the environment](#understand-the-environment) section.
+However, if you want to understand the details of how to configure RabbitMQ with OAuth 2.0, the section [Understand the environment](#understand-the-environment) explains everything about it.

 **Table of Content**